 A third conviction for BUI will revoke your operating privileges for three years.
 You also can get a fine of up to $10,100.
-An imprisonment sentence for a year or a maximum of 60 days community service is a possibility as well.
+An imprisonment sentence for a year or a maximum of 60 days of community service is a possibility as well.

 Boat Safety Rules in Alabama

-- A wearable PFD or personal flotation devices should be worn at all times by a boat operator and all passengers on board.
+- A wearable PFD or personal flotation device should be worn at all times by a boat operator and all passengers on board.
 This requirement does not apply to inflatable rafts, personal watercraft, kayaks, and canoes.

 - A U.S. Coast Guard-approved PFD must be worn at all times for passengers being towed behind a watercraft.
 The PFD must be specially designed for activities such as water skiing, wakeboarding, and more.

 - Children are not allowed to wear inflatable PFDs while boating.
-Neither is the use of inflatable PFDs allowed in high impact sports such as operating a personal watercraft or water skiing.
+Neither is the use of inflatable PFDs allowed in high-impact sports, such as operating a personal watercraft or water skiing.

 - A U.S. Coast Guard-approved PFD must be worn at all times if the vessel operates within 800 feet of any navigational dam or lock or a hydroelectric dam.
-The approved PFDs are types I, II, III or IV.
+The approved PFDs are types I, II, III, or IV.